JonMuller/gerbers/corne-choc-xiao/case/README.md

-These are the case files.
+These are the case files for the 5 column version only.
 Below is a render of the right side, but they are just mirrors of each other.

 Please note, these case files are a work in progress.